 Each year, a cohort of nursing students spends six weeks in Miramar, Costa Rica, partaking in a course where students provide health-care services through rural medical clinics.
 A related course in health-care systems prepares students for the cultural, social, political, economic and environmental factors that influence the delivery of medical care in foreign lands.

 My experience in kinesiology was irreplaceable.
-I was presented with opportunities to conduct research, train my own clients, and complete a 12-week internship.
-All of which provided memories and knowledge that put me ahead in my career and made my time at Eau Claire some of the best years of my life!
+I was presented with opportunities to conduct research, train my own clients, and complete a 12-week internship — all of which provided memories and knowledge that put me ahead in my career and made my time at UW-Eau Claire some of the best years of my life!